Tactile Number: 1

 Straight down and then you’re done.
 That’s the way to make a one!

 Mr. Brown Can Moo!
 Can You? by Dr. Seuss - This is just one of the many Dr. Seuss books.
 Spend the week reading the many fun Dr. Seuss books that are available.

 Gross Motor Skill: Kick a Ball

-- ABCJLM Coloring Sheets (found by clicking the links or in the ABCJLM Bible Coloring Sheets Workbook ): Creation Day 4, Creation Day 5, Creation Day 6, Creation Day 7
+- ABCJLM Bible Workbook: Using colored pencils, review colors while coloring the Creation Day 4, Creation Day 5, Creation Day 6, Creation Day 7 worksheets.

 - Help reinforce creation with fun snacks.
 (Image shared by Megan)